The Complete Guide to The Tarbolton Reel

 Musicians playing traditional Irish acoustic instruments in a cozy, candlelit historic pub session

-The Communal Heart of the Session: Playing The Tarbolton Reel together in a warm circle of fiddle, flute, and uilleann pipe players.
+The Communal Heart of the Session: Playing The Tarbolton Reel together in a circle of fiddle, flute, and uilleann pipe players.

 Published: July 2026 By Trad Tune Explorer Editorial